MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 * Home Robot application (running on Windows IoT Core)
 * Sensory Services application (running on Android)

+**Important: Please keep Misty plugged in for the entire duration of the update and do not attempt to send commands to her during this time.**

 To perform an update:
 1. First make sure that Misty is plugged into a power source and is connected to the Internet.
 2. If the API Explorer is not already connected to your robot: At the top of the API Explorer window, enter the IP address of your robot (from the Info tab of the companion app) and click the **Connect** button.
 Look for the message "Connected successfully" to appear at the bottom of the API Explorer window. ![API Explorer](../../../assets/images/api_client.png)